- Helping Children When a Family Member Has Cancer: Dealing With Recurrence or Progressive Illness

 - Changes from one mood to another quickly

 - Cries a lot

 - Has trouble sleeping

 When a child shows 1 or 2 of these symptoms, it may help to offer more support.
-But if the usual ways of handling these problems are not working, or if the problem goes on for more than a couple of weeks, the child may need extra help.
-(For more serious problems, such as if the child is planning to hurt himself or herself, urgent help is needed.)
+But if the usual ways of handling these problems aren’t working, or if the problem goes on for more than a couple of weeks, the child may need extra help.
+(For more serious problems, such as if the child is thinking about hurting himself or herself, help is needed right away.)

-It may be useful to talk with the child’s pediatrician, school counselor, or with the social worker or counseling staff at the hospital where the parent is being treated.
-Since these experts know how other children have reacted to illness in the family, they may be able to offer useful ways to look at the problem.
+It may help to talk with the child’s pediatrician, school counselor, or with the social worker or counseling staff at the hospital where the parent is being treated.
+These experts know how children tend to react to illness in the family, and they may be able to offer useful ways to look at the problem.
 They can evaluate the child and make sure that any needed help is given.
-They can also suggest books, videos, and children’s support groups that may help.
+They can also suggest books, videos, and/or children’s support groups that may help.
 Rarely, a child may need to see a psychiatrist for medicine or counseling.